Click here to listen to a reading of this blog:

 The most noticeable differences in how I looked here, compared to when I was a healthy twenty-year-old, include the huge bags under my eyes, uneven skin tone, pinky-purple lash lines, thinned eyebrows, and a gaunt look to my face.
 I generally look very sick.

 I had been on Levothyroxine for almost four months when this photo was taken.
 My face had started getting puffier and my symptoms only got worse with time.
-You can see I still had the big bags under my eyes but my eyebrows were growing back a little.
+You can see I still had the big bags under my eyes.
 My skin was looking somewhat better.
-I was gaining weight as well.

-I had over 20 total symptoms by this point, meaning I had gained more than when I was just tired back in March before being put on Levothyroxine.
+I had over 20 total symptoms by this point, meaning I had gained more since starting Levothyroxine.
+I could tell that it wasn’t working for me and I was frustrated about that.

 - Muscle aches and pains